 LGO students completing the SM in Electrical Engineering and Computer Science complete:

-The LGO internship incorporates EECS content, resulting in a dual-degree thesis overseen by the student’s faculty advisor.
+- LGO Internship incorporating Electrical Engineering and Computer Science and management content, resulting in a dual-degree thesis overseen by the student’s faculty advisor.

-LGO students in EECS take a custom-designed course selection from the broad offering in the department.
+LGO students in EECS take a custom-designed course selection from the department’s broad offering.
 We’ve outlined two options below as example curricula, but MIT’s largest engineering department is full of possibilities.

 An LGO curriculum focusing on micro and/or non-processing hardware/semiconductors could include: